 Were Some Elements of Purity Culture Good?

-I no longer see those as benefits though.
-Because I’d rather have had healthy motivations: I’d rather have had information and knowledge guiding my choices.
-Than fear, debilitating shame, and anxiety.
+While I still believe in healthy embodied values, I no longer see those former ideas as “benefits” because I’d rather have had healthy motivations, information, and knowledge guiding my choices than tyrannical fear, debilitating shame, and anxiety.

 Being handed religious trauma and told it’s Christ is not a gift.

 Being handed religious trauma and told it’s Christ is not a gift.
-I did not need Purity Culture.
+Women do not need Purity Culture.

 What I needed was a God who saw and had compassion for my broken internal maps, who gently held my woundedness and growth—a God who knelt low and washed dusty feet.